dianaconnolly44/dianaconnolly.me/about.md

         </p>

         <p>
-            I am currently searching for a post-graduation (May 2017) position that fits my interests, with special interest in illustration and graphic arts for teaching or communication purposes.
+            I am currently searching for a post-graduation (May '17) position that fits my interests, especially in illustration and graphic arts for teaching or communication purposes.
         </p>
     </div>
 </div>